Accounting for Decision Makers (C213)

 3.

-• The statement of financial position
+• The disclosure of quarterly financial information

 Explanation